-She has visited the U.S. and Australia as well as many European countries.
+She has also visited the U.S. and Australia as well as many European countries.

-Nearer home she has presented at Hartpury and other Equestrian Colleges, Veterinary groups, equine centres, livery yards and riding clubs.
+Nearer home she has presented at Hartpury, the Royal Agricultural University and other equestrian colleges, veterinary groups, equine centres, livery yards and riding clubs.

 Gillian has studied a variety of equine and human modalities both traditional and holistic.